-Stratton is a smaller suburb in Western Australia within the Swan local government area (postcode 6056).
-With a population of 3,267, the suburb has a mix of young professionals and families with a median age of 33.
+Stratton is a smaller residential area in Western Australia within the Swan local government area (postcode 6056).
+With a population of 3,267, the suburb has a blend of families and working-age professionals with a median age of 33.
 Households earn a median income of $73K per year, with an average household size of 2.6 people.
+Recent annual estimates show population movement into the broader catchment, with population growth running at +4.0% year-on-year at the LGA level.
+WA employment has moved +1.1% year-on-year in the official Jobs and Skills Australia NERO series, which provides the broader jobs backdrop for this suburb.
+WA also had 31 Commonwealth-backed major projects under construction, 7 underway, and 16 in planning as at 2 October 2024, which is useful as a broader delivery backdrop rather than a suburb-specific project count.
 The most common occupations are technicians & trades, clerical & administrative, community & personal service.
+Employment in the area leans toward healthcare and retail trade.
 The top ancestries reported are English, Australian, Aboriginal Australian.

 Stratton is served by 1 school, including 1 primary.
 The average ICSEA score is 942, which is below the national average of 1,000.
 Public transport access includes 31 bus stops.

-From an investment perspective, Stratton offers a gross rental yield of 5.7%, rated as high yield.
-Property prices sit below the state median ($551K/$951K), suggesting a potential value opportunity.
+From an investment perspective, The gross rental yield works out to roughly 6.1%, which reads as high yield.
+Property prices sit below the state median ($551K/$951K), which can point to relative value.
 The price-to-income ratio of 7.5x is considered moderate.
 House prices have moved +24.8% year-on-year.
+Population growth of +4.0% year-on-year points to strong growth demand fundamentals.
+Building approvals have changed +0% year-on-year, indicating steady development activity.